clowrey/ESPHome-XGT/README.md

    - Verify you're using the 8E1 format (8 data bits, even parity, 1 stop bit)

 2. **No response from battery**:
-   - Check that both TX and RX pins have `inverted: true`
+   - Check that TX pin has `inverted: true`
+   - Verify `half_duplex: true` is set in UART configuration
+   - Ensure external UART component (ssieb/esphome uarthalf) is loaded
    - Verify GPIO pin connections
    - Ensure battery is awake and communicating
    - Check if battery is properly seated and powered